 - Let your child know you’re always there for them, and urge them to call you to pick them up, day or night, if they feel uncomfortable in any situation.
 Promise to do so with no questions asked—and postpone any discussions about it until you can talk calmly and without judgment.

 Experts recommend talking to your child about alcohol on a regular basis, and starting as early as eight years old.
-Find more ideas for talking about the subject on our Start Talking page.
+Find more ideas for talking about the subject on our Talk About Drinking page.